YeeChee17/YeeChee17/README.md

 - 👋 Hi, I’m Yiqi
 - 👀 I’m interested in solving business problems through collecting, tracking, analyzing data.
 - 🌱 I’m currently study MSBA at USC
-- 📫 How to reach me: yiqiyang@marshall.usc.edu
+- 📫 How to reach me: yangchee356@gmail.com

 <!---
 YeeChee17/YeeChee17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.